shakiyam/replace_fonts/README.md

 replace_fonts
 =============

-replace_fonts replaces and unifies fonts in PowerPoint presentation.
+replace_fonts is a tool that replaces and unifies fonts in PowerPoint presentations.

 When creating a presentation in PowerPoint, if you copy slides from a presentation created by someone else, the fonts may be different.